-When creating jewelry with Swarovski crystals, keep the crystals in a soft pouch or the package they came in in order to keep them from chipping and scratching.
+When creating jewelry with Swarovski crystals, keep the crystals in a soft pouch or the package they came in to keep them from chipping and scratching.
 Be sure to use care when adding crimp beads near any Swarovski Crystals as they may chip.

 How to Tell If a Swarovski Is Real